 Team Silver will be using the Unity SDK for the development of PolyMorpher.
 Unity is a cross-platform game engine developed by Unity Technologies.
 Unity supports 2D and 3D game development.
-It is powerful enough that it has gained popularity in uses outside of game development like simulations.
+It is powerful enough that is has gained popularity in uses outside of game development such as simulations.